JimLynchCodes/Room-Walkers/README.md

 ## What It Is
 This project is made up of two parts: the server code and hte client code.
 The server code is sort of just a never-ending NodeJS process that you could run on any linux instance (or locally in a command line window to test it out).

-The client, in this case, also runs in the command line.
-When you run the client-v2.js file it should prompt you for your name and then ask you to guess a number.
-When the server starts up it randomly generates a "magic number", an integer between 1 and 20.
-The players can then send a guess to the server by entering numbers into the prompt.
-If the correct number is guessed then a special message is sent out, that user becomes the "new champion", and a new magic number is generated.
+The client, in this case, is an application that runs in the browser and is meant to be controlled by a desktop keyboard.
+When the client loads up, the map appears with no characters.
+The user can then type his or her name into the input box in the upper left corner and click the "Play!" button.
+This will create a character on the screen that the user can control.
+All users who connect to the server join the same room meaning that others can see this user walk around, and from the client you can see other users connected.
+There is no messaging or attacking in this simple example; you just walk around. ;)

 <img src="./Number-Guessing-Game-Screenshot.png" width="800px"/>